 “I’m in medical sales,” said Terry.
 “I should have known better.”
 Finally convinced to take action by his daughter-in-law, a nurse, he went to the emergency room over a weekend to get checked out.

-“On Tuesday, they said, ‘You have cancer,’” said Mr. Vinson, and biopsies followed.
-In the meantime, the tumor grew to nearly the size of a softball before Terry began chemotherapy treatment to shrink the large mass, which was attached to his right tonsil, as well as a smaller nodule on the other side of his throat.
+“On Tuesday, they said, ‘You have cancer,’” said Terry, and biopsies followed.
+In the meantime, the tumor grew to nearly the size of a softball before he began chemotherapy treatment to shrink the large mass, which was attached to his right tonsil, as well as a smaller nodule on the other side of his throat.

-Desperate for alternatives, Terry remembered a newspaper article he’d seen, just two weeks before, about the Provision CARES Proton Therapy Nashville comprehensive cancer center coming to Franklin, Tennessee, where the Vinsons live.
+Desperate for alternatives, Terry remembered a newspaper article he’d seen, just two weeks before, about the Provision CARES Proton Therapy Nashville comprehensive cancer center coming to Franklin, Tennessee, where the couple lives.

 “We started researching tremendously,” said Terry.
 His doctors were more skeptical.
 “In fact, one was strongly against it,” says Trina.
 “They said, ‘There’s not enough data.’”
-But after speaking to survivors who’d undergone proton therapy, those who’d endured the collateral damage of conventional radiation, they were convinced protons could accomplish what regular radiation could not.
-When the Vinsons, who personally support a number of cancer causes, learned that St. Jude Children’s Research Hospital at the other end of the state had also invested in developing a proton therapy center, they were ready to move forward with treatment at Provision.
+But after speaking to survivors who’d undergone proton therapy, those who’d endured the collateral damage of traditional radiation, they were convinced protons could accomplish what other radiation could not.
+When Terry and Trina, who personally support a number of cancer causes, learned that St. Jude Children’s Research Hospital, at the other end of the state, had also invested in developing a proton therapy center, they were ready to move forward with treatment at Provision.
 “We are strong supporters of St. Jude and know what a top facility it is,” Trina said.
 “That was pretty much it.”

-In one marathon day, the Vinsons came to Provision in Knoxville to meet with Dr. Allen Meek, radiation oncologist and medical director of Provision Medical Group, and then traveled back to meet his radiation oncologist back in Franklin who advocated conventional radiation therapy.
+In one marathon day, they traveled to Knoxville to meet with Dr. Allen Meek, a Board-Certified Radiation Oncologist at Provision CARES Proton Therapy Knoxville, and then went back to meet his radiation oncologist back in Franklin, who advocated for traditional radiation therapy.
 “You have to be your own advocate,” shared Terry.
 Ultimately, Terry chose to come to Provision for his treatment.
 While Terry’s insurance company denied his claim, he did file an appeal, and the couple decided proton therapy was worth the cost, even if they had to pay.
-Mr. Vinson had spoken with a prostate cancer survivor who’d paid for proton therapy when denied by his carrier.
-Terry said that when he asked him ‘If you had cancer again, would you pay out of pocket again?” he said the answer was a “Yup, I sure would.”
+Terry had spoken with a prostate cancer survivor who’d paid for proton therapy when denied by his carrier.
+He said that when he asked him, “If you had cancer again, would you pay out of pocket again?”, the answer was, “Yup, I sure would.”